A Cubed Sphere Fast Multipole Method: Introduction

 where $\widehat{f}_n^m$ is the $(n,m)$-spherical harmonic coefficient of $f$, and points on the sphere are expressed as ${\bf x} = (\theta,\lambda)$ with co-latitude~$\theta$ and longitude~$\lambda$.
 The data coefficients are then multiplied by coefficients $\alpha(n)$ that encode the process under consideration, and the modified coefficients are transformed back to the spatial domain yielding the output field,

-When this approach is used to solve a partial differential equation on the sphere, $\alpha(n)$ is the reciprocal of the operator symbol; for example in solving the Poisson equation $\Delta\phi = f$, the process coefficients are $\alpha(n) = -1/(n(n+1))$~\cite{boyd2001chebyshev}.
+When this approach is used to solve a partial differential equation on the sphere, $\alpha(n)$ is the reciprocal of the operator symbol~\cite{boyd2001chebyshev}.

-In practice, the spherical integrals are typically discretized on a latitude-longitude grid and the infinite sums are truncated, yielding finite spherical harmonic transforms.
-Fast methods for computing these transforms have been developed (see for example~\cite{healy2003ffts, mohlenkamp1999fast, reinecke2013libsharp, schaeffer2013efficient, suda2002fast, swarztrauber2000generalized, tygert2010fast}), yet there are continuing challenges including the need to interpolate when the data field is not given on a latitude-longitude grid, the high computational cost if many harmonics are needed to resolve localized features, the introduction of spurious oscillations when the infinite sums are truncated, and the need for more efficient parallel implementations to handle large-scale problems.
-Our objective here is to explore an alternative to the spherical harmonics approach for several geophysical fluid dynamics problems.
+In practice, the integrals in~\cref{eq:SHT} are typically discretized on a latitude-longitude grid and the infinite sums are truncated, yielding finite spherical harmonics transforms (SHT).
+Fast methods for computing the SHT have been developed (see for example~\cite{healy2003ffts, mohlenkamp1999fast, reinecke2013libsharp, schaeffer2013efficient, suda2002fast, swarztrauber2000generalized, tygert2010fast}), yet there are continuing challenges including the need to interpolate when the data field is not given on a latitude-longitude grid, the high computational cost if many harmonics are needed to resolve localized features, the introduction of spurious oscillations when the infinite sums are truncated, and the need for more efficient parallel implementations to handle large-scale problems.
+Our objective here is to explore an alternative to the spherical harmonics transform~\cref{eq:SH} for several problems in geophysical fluid dynamics.